This article has been updated with new research findings on PRP injections and low back pain.

 Supportive research on PRP for low back pain

-New research in the Journal of spine surgery (2) featured these findings which may help confirm that PRP injections are a viable option to low back pain.
+Research in the Journal of spine surgery (3) featured these findings which may help confirm that PRP injections are a viable option to low back pain.

 - Clinical studies presented in this research clearly demonstrate the growing interest in offering PRP injections for treating back pain

-- These same studies used PRP injections as a therapy for discogenic low back pain and reported good results overall.
+- These same clinical studies examined PRP injections as a therapy for discogenic low back pain and reported good results overall.

 - A major and notable advantage of the therapy is the safety of the autologous PRP itself, which does not cause any major complications.